ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Slider break estimation changes

 In osu!(stable), slider breaks do not count as misses and instead award a 100 or 50 alongside your combo breaking.
 As a result, the PP system has estimations in place for osu!(stable) scores to guess how many slider breaks exist in a score.
 Previously, the system only used combo for these estimations.
-Many scores have been escaping miss penalty as a result as a result of the PP system estimating sometimes less than half of the score's real slider break count.
+Many scores have been escaping miss penalty as a result of the PP system estimating sometimes less than half of the score's real slider break count.

 Thanks to [Givikap120](https://osu.ppy.sh/users/10560705)'s [set](https://github.com/ppy/osu/pull/33066) of [changes](https://github.com/ppy/osu/pull/33170), most osu!(stable) slider break estimations now happen via calculations using the [ScoreV1](https://osu.ppy.sh/wiki/en/Gameplay/Score/ScoreV1/osu%21) value of a score.
 This works by calculating the maximum score achievable, comparing it to the score's ScoreV1 value and estimating how many breaks occurred within that missed score.